UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

 ### Changing monitoring thresholds

 Monitoring thresholds determine under which circumstances alerts are escalated to you for your attention.
-The Managed Monitoring from UKCloud service defines default thresholds, but you can change these by raising a Service Request.
+Managed Monitoring as a Service defines default thresholds, but you can change these by raising a Service Request.

 1. In My Calls, raise a ticket using the **Change Thresholds** Managed Monitoring template.